-Luggage tags are reusable, and truly one of the best cruise accessories you’ll ever have.
+Luggage tag holders are reusable, and truly one of the best cruise accessories you’ll ever have.
 They’re available for every cruise line (in wide or long sizes).

 Make sure to pack both prescription and over the counter medications.
 It’s a good idea to pack a small pharmaceutical bag or DIY first aid kit with bandaids and other useful items.